Baconing/obvault/School/English 10/Macbeth Essay - Planner.md

 - [ ] Plot Summary
 - [ ] Characters

 The Tragedy of Macbeth, written by William Shakespeare, is a play focusing on Macbeth's rise to power as King of Scotland, followed by his quick demise.
 The play starts with Macbeth, a well respected Thane and general under the King, beginning his rise as he is appointed Thane of Cawdor by Duncan, the King of Scotland.
+However, with the
 ### Thesis
 ---
 ## Body 1
 ### Reasoning
+Macbeth

 ### Example 1
 #### Evidence